-Open Ports displays all open TCP and UPD ports using a cli (command line interface).
-We all know the netstat command that lists all tcp and udp connections (netstat -an).
+The Open Ports software displays all open TCP and UPD ports using a cli (command line interface).
+We all know the netstat command that lists all tcp and udp connections (netstat -an) when you run it from the command line.
 The problem with this is that it does not show the application that uses the ports listed there.
-Open Ports lists the applications that use the ports which makes it easier to identify applications that should not be connected to the internet at all.
+Open Ports lists the applications that use the ports which makes it easier to identify applications that should not be connected to the Internet at all.
+At the very least, it enables you to find out exactly which programs are connected to the Internet or at least listening for connections.

 Update: The developer website is no longer available.
 We have uploaded the latest version of Open Ports Scanner to our own servers.
 Be advised though that it has not been updated for a long time, and that you may experience issues with the program because of this.
 We suggest you download CurrPorts instead.